Monoidal Properties of Franke's Exotic Equivalence

 \begin{example} Let $\cA$ be a graded abelian category with enough projectives, and let $\twc$ denote the category of \emph{twisted} $([1],1)$-chain complexes or \emph{differential} objects.
 An object of $\twc$ is a pair $(M_*,d)$ with $M_*\in \cA$ together with a morphism (the differential)

 such that $d[1]\circ d=0$.
 The category $\twc$ admits a stable model structure, the \emph{projective model structure}, where the weak equivalences are the homology isomorphisms and the fibrations are the surjections.
+In particular, the cofibrant objects are the projective objects of $\cA$.
 We let $\dtwc$ denote the homotopy category of $\twc$.
 For an object $(M_*,d)\in \twc$ we define the homology $H(M)= \ker d / \operatorname{im} d $, and so we have the homology functor

 In the following we will let $(\cA,\otimes,\mathbf{1})$ be an abelian symmetric monoidal category with enough projectives.
 In this case $(\twc,\otimes)$ is a monoidal stable model category.
 Finally, we mention the homology functor $H_*\colon \dtwc\lra \cA$ is a lax symmetric monoidal functor via the K\"unneth morphism.